team-p-fall-24/live-streaming-system/README.md

 Average time for translation process (XL8.ai translation and cron job for creating subtitles): 8.4 seconds

-Average time for synchronization of m3u8 playlist is around 2 seconds.
+Average time for synchronization of m3u8 playlist is around 0.01 seconds.

-The total delay time is around ~28.3 seconds.
+The total delay time is around ~26.3 seconds.

+We also perform the simulation with HLS.js library.
+At a delay rate of around 27 seconds, the video with subtitles runs smoothly.